 The National Kidney Foundation's Kidney Disease Outcomes Quality Initiative (KDOQI) has provided the guidelines (2015 update) for hemodialysis adequacy.

 It recommends that patients who reach CKD stage 4 (GFR, 30 mL/min/1.73 m^2), and those with an imminent need for maintenance dialysis during the initial assessment, should be counseled about renal failure and the treatment options (kidney transplantation, hemodialysis at home or in-center, PD) and conservative treatment.
 Family members and caregivers should also be educated.
-The decision to initiate maintenance dialysis should be based on an assessment of signs and symptoms of renal failure (pruritus, acid-base or electrolyte abnormalities, serositis), volume or BP dysregulation, a progressive deterioration in nutritional status despite dietary intervention or impairment in cognition.
-It should not be based on the level of kidney function in an asymptomatic individual.
+The decision to initiate maintenance dialysis should be based on an assessment of signs and symptoms of renal failure (pruritus, acid-base or electrolyte abnormalities, serositis), volume or BP dysregulation, and a progressive deterioration in nutritional status despite dietary intervention or impairment in cognition.
+The decision to initiate dialysis should not be based on the level of kidney function in an asymptomatic individual.

 Cardiac conditions requiring dialysis are arrhythmias due to electrolyte derangements, uremic pericarditis, and fluid overload due to severe congestive heart failure precipitated by suboptimal kidney function.
 After structural cardiac abnormalities, electrolyte (calcium, magnesium, and potassium) derangements are the most common arrhythmias.
-Potassium abnormalities arise from acidosis (due to intercellular shift) and decreased renal excretion in chronic kidney disease or renal failure patients.
-Iatrogenic causes in cardiac patients are an improper use of ACE-inhibitors, angiotensin-receptor blockers, and aldosterone antagonists.
+Metabolic acidosis and decreased renal excretion in chronic kidney disease or renal failure patients lead to potassium abnormalities.
+Iatrogenic causes in cardiac patients are an improper use of ACE inhibitors, angiotensin-receptor blockers, and aldosterone antagonists.
 In renal failure patients, elevated urea levels can also lead to uremic pericarditis.
-Patients with CKD and heart failure experience fluid retention, which leads to worsening of heart failure and pulmonary edema.
+Patients with CKD and heart failure experience fluid retention, which leads to worsening heart failure and pulmonary edema.

-Absolute contraindication to hemodialysis is the inability to secure vascular access, and relative contraindications involve difficult vascular access, needle phobia, cardiac failure, and coagulopathy.
+Absolute contraindication to hemodialysis is the inability to secure vascular access, and relative contraindications include:

 Modern techniques are employed in patients with extensive vascular disease to improve the establishment and salvaging of vascular access.
 Relative contraindications like needle aversion can be overcome by careful use of local anesthetics and nursing encouragement.
 Severe coagulopathy complicates the maintenance of anticoagulation in the extracorporeal circuit.

-Where the patient is able to clearly express the wish to decline dialysis treatment, the physician is under an obligation to respect this decision.
-Nonetheless, the nephrologist must ensure adequate addressing of all reversible factors, such as unfounded fears about the process of dialysis or a depressive illness clouding the judgment and request for a psychiatric evaluation.
-In such patients, especially those with multiple comorbidities, a shift is made to conservative management using all acceptable treatment apart from dialysis.
+Where the patient can clearly express the wish to decline dialysis treatment, the provider is obliged to respect this decision.
+Nonetheless, the nephrologist must ensure adequate addressing of all reversible factors, such as unfounded fears about the dialysis process or a depressive illness clouding the judgment and requesting a psychiatric evaluation.
+In such patients, especially those with multiple comorbidities, a shift is made to conservative management using all proper treatments apart from dialysis.